 Wignacourt Museum

-This was the second time that my ISIC card came in handy.
-I got a joint ticket to the Wignacourt Museum, St. Paul’s Grotto, as well as adjacent WWII air raid shelters with catacombs for a mere €3.50.
+As a university student at the time, I got a joint ticket to the Wignacourt Museum, St. Paul’s Grotto, as well as adjacent WWII air raid shelters with catacombs for a mere €3.50.
+If you want to take advantage of this deal too, you need to make sure to bring your ISIC card.

 The recently renovated Wignacourt Museum houses an exhibition of various historical artefacts related to the Order of Malta.
 They include paintings, sculptures, silverware, ceramics, and an altar which was once used to celebrate the Mass.
 There is also an Italian-owned garden café / restaurant.
 You can try the specialties of Italian cuisine or enjoy a cup of cappuccino and a slice of cake in the presence of blooming flowers and a pomegranate tree.